VitorHugoAntunes/OmniStack11/README.md

 const connection =  knex(config);
 module.exports  = connection;
 ```
-Importing the `knex` and connecting the database.
+Importing the `knex` and connecting the database.<br/>
-Checking if the database used is the development database or the test database.
+Checking if the database used is the development database or the test database.<br/>
 In the end, exporting the connection.